 No wizard is complete without a wand!
 Take a thin wooden skewer and cut it down to size (about 4 inches).
 My scissors aren’t quite strong enough to cut through skewers.
 So I find it works best if you use the scissors to make a small indent all around the skewer, as deep as your scissors will comfortably let you.
 Then when you go to snap the skewer, it makes a clean break.
 You can see what I mean in the video above.

-I found some glittery foam star stickers at the dollar store.
+I found some glittery foam star stickers at the dollar store (or you can grab one of our star shape templates and make your own stars).
 We just removed the adhesive backing and stuck them on the end of the skewer.
 And voila!
 His wand is complete!

 Is it just me or is this the cutest little wizard you’ve ever seen?!!!